"""

 For certain sparse matrices, their structure can be exploited to construct more efficient block-encodings.

-In this example, we construct a block-encoding representation for the following tridiagonal sparse matrix:
+In this example, we construct a block-encoding representation for the following following tridiagonal sparse matrix:

 ::